GThumeAdigo/windows-bc-container/README.md

 The container uses a bridge network with a predefined subnet.
 You can access the Windows environment through mapped ports:

-- noVNC: 8006
-- RDP: 3389 (TCP/UDP)
+- **Web Access:** noVNC (8006)
+- **Remote Desltop:** RDP (3389 TCP/UDP)
-- Web for BC: 80, 443, 8080
+- **Business Central Web:** 80, 443, 8080
-- Business Central Dev: 7047, 7048, 7049
+- **Business Central Develpoment:** 7047, 7048, 7049

 ## Troubleshooting

-- Ensure KVM is available on your host
+- Ensure KVM is available on your host system
 - Check that you have sufficient RAM available
 - For performance issues, try adjusting the CPU/RAM parameters

 ## Acknowledgements

-This project uses the Windows container image from dockurr/windows.
+This project uses the [dockur/windows](https://github.com/dockur/windows) container image.
+Visit their repository for additional configuration parameters and options that can be used in your docker-compose file.